jjrussell/batsd/README.md

 Running the server
 ------------------

-Using Unicorn and Foreman, you can run the application directly from the `tapjoyserver` directory by running:
+Using Unicorn and Foreman, you can run the application directly from the `tapjoyserver/tapjoyads` directory by running:

 ```
 foreman start